Unbrowse vs Crawl4AI

 vs Playwright

 Playwright automates browsers with a powerful API, but every action requires rendering a full page.
-Unbrowse discovers the internal APIs behind those pages so AI agents call them directly — 3.6x faster on average, 40x fewer tokens.
+Unbrowse learns first-party routes behind those pages so AI agents can call a known route directly — 3.6x faster on average in the 94-domain paper benchmark.

 vs Puppeteer

 Puppeteer gives fine-grained Chrome control via CDP, but agents still pay the full rendering cost.
-Unbrowse replaces that with direct API calls — same data, 3.6x faster, 40x fewer tokens, no browser process required.
+Unbrowse tries a known first-party route first, then falls back to the browser when needed.

 vs Browser Use